jwhitham/spdif-bit-exactness-tools/fpga/README.md

 for iCE40 FPGAs do allow this.
 Copying PCF files from the iceFUN samples led to warnings and a non-functional design because the pin constraints didn't work.
-In common with older Xilinx tools, the Lattice tools do not produce errors if inputs/outputs don't have pin assignments, though a build without pin constraints will be useless, and so you have to read the log files carefully to find the relevant warnings.
+In common with older Xilinx tools, the Lattice tools do not produce errors if inputs/outputs don't have pin assignments (though a build without pin constraints will be useless) and so you have to read the log files carefully to find the relevant warnings.
 The problem was solved by removing the tab characters (once I realised the problem).